-Figure 4.12: Number of mesothelioma cases reported in NSW
+Figure 4.10: Number of mesothelioma cases reported in NSW

 Sources: NSW Central Cancer Registry Reporting Module, 2012 for 2007-2012.

-Australian Mesothelioma Registry for 2013-2016.
-Insurance and Care NSW Annual Report 2016-17.
+Australian Mesothelioma Registry for 2013-2017.

+Insurance and Care NSW Annual Report 2017-18.

 DDT statistics provided by the State of New South Wales

-The chart shows that whilst the number of NSW cases of mesothelioma has been relatively stable, other than the 12% increase in 2016, and that the DDB/DDA has shown a similar trend, the number of common law DDT cases has risen by more than 45% between 2007 and 2017.
+The chart shows that whilst the number of NSW cases of mesothelioma has been relatively stable, other than the 12% increase in 2016 and the consequential reduction in 2017, the number of common law DDT cases has risen by 45% between 2007 and 2017.
 The Liable Entities have experienced a broadly similar rate of growth.